RenneManny/video-player/readme.md

 # Project-4
-This is 4th project related to backend of video sharing platform .
+This is 4th project related to backend of video sharing platform.